jonathanperezdev/SpringCloud-Docker/README.md

 To see the routes after do the last steps http://localhost:5555/actuator/gateway/routes/

+To see the filters functionality, you could see gateway project TrackingFilterRequest and TrackingFilterResponse.

 Next URL has all the gateway endpoints
 [Gateway Actuator Endpoints](https://cloud.spring.io/spring-cloud-gateway/reference/html/#recap-list-of-all-endpoints)
 [Important Documentation](https://github.com/spring-cloud/spring-cloud-gateway/blob/master/docs/src/main/asciidoc/spring-cloud-gateway.adoc#fluent-java-routes-api)